-Robots have been proven effective at teaching prime numbers and vocabulary so that at an early age, students can practice counting and learn new words.
-Using robots for younger students can put them at an advantage.
+Educational smart robot toys have been proven effective at teaching prime numbers and vocabulary so that at an early age, students can practice counting and learn new words.
+Using robots like, Roybi Robot, for younger students, can put them at an advantage.
 It provides them with the opportunity to learn new content and practice outside of school or in their free time.

 Having robots in the classroom or at home provides an opportunity to spark an interest in a child for a subject at a young age.
 Students might fall in love with reading stories and be encouraged to read out loud to their parents.
 They also might find a passion for numbers and feel confident solving problems in the classroom.
 Starting early only helps a student feel more confident in themselves and instills a love of learning.

 Middle school tends to be a weird time for all students.
 Girls, in particular, usually struggle more or lose interest in science and math during this time.
 Using robots in the classroom can help hold their interest by promoting fun learning and encouraging them to learn more about the field of robotics as well.

 As students start to become more self-conscious at this strange age, robots offer the perfect solution for learning.
 Students don’t have to worry about asking too many questions to get a better understanding and can practice with the robot.
 They can build their confidence and knowledge base to help them feel more comfortable in the classroom.

 Continued reading is also important during middle school, particularly because kids near or in their teenage years often stop reading for pleasure.
 Using a robot to go over stories can encourage them to continue reading and making it more entertaining.

 High School & Beyond